CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 xxx revised: aphthorpe (phth),  tay (ay)

-# Vowels Sounded Individually and Diphthongs
+## Joining Vowels Sounded Individually and Diphthongs

 Some concepts are under the prominent letter, instead of the first in the group.

-## Vowels Sounded Individually
+### Vowels Sounded Individually

 Leave the angle between the vowels.
 For ao/oa, leave a gap.